jnsebgosselin/gwhat/docs/plotting_hydrograph.rst

 the :file:`.log` file that is produced automatically when gapfilling daily weather records with the tool presented in :numref:`chap_gapfilling_weather_data`.

-.. note:: Data that are still missing in the daily weather dataset when
+.. note:: If no :file:`.log` exists when importing a daily weather datafile in
-          importing it in GWHAT (see :numref:`sec_importing_data`) are not taken into account when plotting the ``Missing data`` markers on the hydrograph.
+          GWHAT, ``Missing data`` markers won't be plotted on the hydrograph, even if data are missing in the daily weather dataset.

 Water level manual measurements